Search-optimized content preview

 Moving into a home with freshly renovated floors feels great, but the first few weeks can decide how well those floors hold up over the next several years.

 If your floors were recently installed, sanded, stained, or refinished, use this checklist to protect your investment from day one.
+It is written for real move-in conditions: furniture, boxes, pets, wet Portland weather, and the pressure to settle quickly.

 1. Do a careful inspection before fully settling in